erlpm/epm/CONTRIBUTING.md

 ## License ##

-Rebar3 is licensed under the [Apache License 2.0](LICENSE) for all new code.
+Epm is licensed under the [Apache License 2.0](LICENSE) for all new code.
 However, since it is built from older code bases, some files still hold other free licenses (such as BSD).
 Where it is the case, the license is added in comments.